dhee-tree/Team-19/WoodLess/tests/README.md

 - See (https://laravel.com/docs/10.x/database-testing#resetting-the-database-after-each-test) for more information.

 ### Initialization
-Adding the method `protected setUp(){}` Will allow you to initalize any neccessary data before running your tests:
+Adding the method `protected setUp(){}` Will allow you to initialize any necessary data before running your tests:
 ```
 use Illuminate\Foundation\Testing\RefreshDatabase;
 class UserTest extends TestCase